szelcsanyi/chef-redis/README.md

 Configures [Redis](http://redis.io/) via Opscode Chef

-It can handle multiple instances with different configuratioins on the same machine.
+It can handle multiple instances with different configurations on the same machine.

 Currently only one redis version is supported.